sajinashresthacoding/parks-grades/README.md

 # parks-grades
-This project is about parks grades (years to be detrmined), the data was accessed through NYC Open Data
+This project is about parks grades (years to be determined), the data was accessed through NYC Open Data